andom9/ethercat/README.md

 WIP

 ## Supported Features
-It is difficult to implement all the features of an EtherCAT master.
-It is also difficult to test with supported slaves.
-This section describes the features that are supported or planned to be supported and, conversely, those that are not.
+It is difficult to implement and test all features of an EtherCAT master.
+This section describes the features that are or will be supported and those that are not intended to be supported.

 Please refer to the [ETG.1500](https://www.ethercat.org/download/documents/ETG1500_V1i0i2_D_R_MasterClasses.pdf) for more information on the features listed below.